agucova/email-sentinel/README.md

 ## How it looks
 <img src="img/verification_email.png" width="700">

-## Is it good?
+## Is it any good?

-No, and it's littered with bugs.
+No. Please don't use this.

-Also it's beyond me why Email Workers don't support SRS forwarding for some reason.
+Also it's beyond me why Email Workers don't support SRS forwarding.

 ## Setup